-The Balloon team has launched and recovered over 40 high altitude balloons to as high as 120,000 feet with thermal controls, satellite communication, and scientific payloads.
-They have launched a world record breaking balloon system from California that nearly made it across the Atlantic Ocean and are currently working on a full cross-country launch and possibly circumnavigation by the end of 2016.
+The Balloons team has launched over 50 high altitude balloon science payloads to as high as 120,000 feet.
+They have launched a world record breaking balloon system from California that nearly made it across the Atlantic Ocean and are currently working on full circumnavigation by the end of 2017.

 The Balloons team launches scientific and experimental payloads into near-space using latex weather balloons.
 During standard flights, balloons ascend to up to 120,000 feet and travel over 200 miles for a duration of 2-5 hours.

 The Balloons Team is continually gathering interesting data from our launches.
-Some areas of interest have included UV dispersion and air quality.
-The team plans to continue to launch increasingly advanced research payloads, such as the pictured SSTV (slow scan TV) payload, which recently transmitted an image over 70 miles using only radio.
+Some research payloads have measured things like UV dispersion and solar radiation.
+The team plans to continue launch increasingly advanced research payloads, such as the pictured SSTV (slow scan TV) payload, which recently transmitted an image over 70 miles using only radio.
 ValBal's long duration flights give us the capacity to collect more data and pursue even more advanced projects.

 Join in!
 The team hosts workshops and onboarding projects that allow new members to gain valuable hands-on experience with mechanical engineering, electrical engineering, and computer science.
 Interested in tracking our flights as they happen?
 Visit our High Altitude Balloon Mission Control (HABMC)